Justin Donawa

-Justin Donawa (born 27 June 1996) is a Bermudian professional footballer who plays as a forward for club Brackley Town and for the Bermuda national football team.
+Justin Donawa (born 27 June 1996) is a Bermudian professional footballer who plays as a forward for the Bermuda national football team.

 Donawa was a cricket player and triple jumper while growing up in Bermuda, winning three medals in regional competitions and competing at the 2013 World Youth Championships in Athletics.
 He found success, however, in football, coming to the United States to attend the Berkshire School and then Dartmouth College.
 Donawa won three Ivy League championships with the Big Green, appeared during school breaks with Somerset Trojans, and spent time in the collegiate offseason with Black Rock FC.
 He was drafted by Columbus Crew in the third round of the 2019 MLS SuperDraft, but was not signed by the club.

 Donawa represented Bermuda at U20 level before breaking into the senior national team in 2015.
 He scored his first two goals for his country on his second cap, coming against the Bahamas in a 2018 World Cup qualifier.